 Performance during the year: Reducing end-to-end connections lead times continued to pose a challenge and, as such, work to improve the level of customer service within the small works connections business (measured by the BMCS connections KPI) continued.
 In support of this, the process whereby one individual assumes responsibility throughout each connections process from creating a quotation on site (using the quote-on-site technology) to the final delivery of the connection itself was further embedded.
-By continuing to introduce further enhancements, Northern Powergrid remains confident that whilst a 30% reduction in end-to-end lead times will be challenging, (currently at 19%) it remains achievable by the end of the ED1 period.
-Performance during 2020 was adversely impacted by the Pandemic due to the challenges associated with accessing customer premises, which resulted in the postponement of many jobs.
-In conjunction with the Group's wider response to the Pandemic, safe ways of working were developed to protect employees and customers and allow connections work to recommence.
+By continuing to introduce further enhancements, the Company is confident that whilst a 30% reduction in end-to-end lead times will be challenging, (currently at 19%) it remains achievable by the end of the ED1 period.

-Northern Powergrid continued to comply with the processes set out in Standard Licence Condition 52 and the Competition in Connections Code of Practice.
-This included the provision of dual quotations, enabling ICPs to self-determine points of connection to the existing network and self-approve designs, and by facilitating the self-connection of new assets to Northern Powergrid's low and high voltage networks by suitably accredited ICP operatives as a contestable activity.
+The Company continued to comply with the processes set out in Standard Licence Condition 52 and the Competition in Connections Code of Practice.
+This included the provision of dual quotations, enabling ICPs to self-determine points of connection to the existing Network and self-approve designs, and by facilitating the self-connection of new assets to the Company's low and high voltage networks by suitably accredited ICP operatives as a contestable activity.

-In relation to Northern Powergrid's ICE commitments for the 2019/20 regulatory period, the 13 actions included in the service improvement work plan were successfully delivered.
+In relation to the Company's ICE commitments for the 20/21 regulatory period, the 18 actions included in the service improvement work plan were successfully delivered.